OpenBMB/MiniCPM-V/README.md

 ### Simple Fine-tuning <!-- omit in toc -->

-We support simple fine-tuning with Hugging Face for MiniCPM-V 4.0, MiniCPM-o 2.6, MiniCPM-V 2.6, MiniCPM-Llama3-V 2.5 and MiniCPM-V 2.0.
+We support simple fine-tuning with Hugging Face for MiniCPM-o 2.6, MiniCPM-V 2.6, MiniCPM-Llama3-V 2.5 and MiniCPM-V 2.0.

 [Reference Document](./finetune/readme.md)